mvolkmann/blog/src/sample.md

 It then adds the object to the `dogs` `Map`.
 This function is called a couple of times to add sample data.

-The function `DogRow` returns an HTML table row for a given dog using JSX.
+The function `dogRow` returns an HTML table row for a given dog using JSX.
 Each row contains a `button` element that is used to delete the corresponding dog.
 This element uses several `hx-` attributes.